-Agenda items are grouped by topic areas, in order to ensure their orderly discussion.
-It is also specified whether the item will be subject to resolution or examined merely for information purposes.
+Agenda items are grouped by topic areas and it is also specified whether the item will be subject to resolution or examined merely for information purposes.

 The Board usually alternates between meeting at the Turin registered office and at the Milan secondary registered office or, exceptionally, at another location in Italy.
 The Articles of Association also provide that Board meetings may be held remotely, provided that the identity of those attending can be verified and that all are able to follow the discussions and intervene in real time on the matters on the agenda as well as to view, receive and transmit documents.